skypanther/PiLit/readme.md

 ## Usage

+You will need programming, electronics, and electrical skills to implement PiLit.
+This is a DIY system, not a pre-built, out-of-the-box solution.
+Timing is *not* precisely controlled, so you'll be unlikely to create a whole-yard, synchronized Neopixel extravaganza.

 ### Show creation

 See the pilitgui folder for information on the show creation tool.
+While in theory, it should run on any platform, I've tested it only on my Mac.

 ### Running a show

-See the pilit_player folder for information on the show runner
+See the pilit_player folder for information on the show runner.
+You will need a current Python installation and command-line skills to run the player.

 ### Nodes

 See the nodes folder, and its children, for information on building, using, and customizing the nodes.
+You will need at least basic Arduino skills to load the sketches.
+You will need electronics and electrical skills to build the nodes.

 # License